Debayan-Sen/mlh-bootstarp-starter-kit/README.md

 # mlh-bootstarp-starter-kit
-This is a simple starter kit which uses Bootstrap to create a website.
-Feel free to edit it !
+Hey!..
+This is an example repo!